Here are five ways to utilize experiences to enhance your business, connect to your brand, become more human-centric and ultimately thrive.

 Foster Brand Advocacy

 America’s most valued brands have one thing in common – Brand Advocacy.
 According to Nielsen’s latest Global Trust in Advertising report, “92% of consumers around the world say they trust earned media, such as recommendations from friends and family, above all other forms of advertising.”
-Take for example the Jeep Owners Group and Camp Jeep – with yearly adventure trips and membership-only perks, the love of Jeep spreads quickly among explorers as videos of #JeepExperienceDays are shared.
+Take for example the Jeep Owners Group – with yearly adventure trips and membership-only perks, the love of Jeep spreads quickly among explorers as videos of #JeepExperienceDays are shared.
 Or take a look at the Bud Light #UpForWhatever campaign – winning Best Campaign of the Year in 2015 by Event Marketer.
 After reaching over 587 million impressions on social media, 1,000 selected brand advocates were treated to experience Whatever, USA – a complete town takeover – something that had never been done before.

 It is highly unlikely that simply because a brand tells you to buy something or believe in something, you will.
 But the reputation of a brand – the reviews written about it and the word of mouth or social effect that surrounds it – will make you believe and make you buy.
 Likewise, cultivating a culture worth broadcasting will turn your employees into your biggest brand advocates.
-You might also do this through offering an amazing incentive travel program to top achievers, or hosting cause activities or social good initiatives during an employee meeting or partner expo.
+You might also do this by offering an amazing incentive travel program to top achievers, or hosting cause activities or social good initiatives during an employee meeting or partner expo.
 Social platforms have made it easier than ever to share opinions with a wide range of people quickly.
 Make everything you do tweet-worthy.

 Retain Productive and Loyal Employees

 According to the Incentive Research Foundation, well designed and executed incentive travel programs can increase sales productivity by 18% and produce an ROI of up to 112%.
 In addition, companies with the highest customer retention and sales offer group travel rewards.
 The SITE International Foundation also states that the opportunity for participants to experience something unique – not on their own – was confirmed as a driver for motivational travel.
 In fact, 95.5% of respondents said they were a little motivated, motivated, or extremely motivated to earn the reward.
 Somewhat surprisingly, 90.7% of non-earners were also as motivated.
 As another benefit, 88.6% of those who earned the travel reward agreed that it made them feel appreciated by the host company.
 That’s a win-win.
 Not only are you increasing productivity by offering incentive travel experiences, but you are building a loyal employee and channel partner base while doing so.
-Read our case study for more information on a truly exclusive incentive program in Rome for an already well-travelled group.
+Read our case study for more information on a truly exclusive incentive program in Rome for an already well-traveled group.